It’s not a coincidence that the month we celebrate the first Thanksgiving is also Native American Heritage Month.

 A small well-done museum tells the story: Basically, it was a convenience store robbery of its days.
 A few renegade Seminoles killed the settlers manning the trading post.
 Unfortunately, despite the Seminole’s tribe’s attempt to make amends — they turned in the offenders to authorities — the incident became a way to rationalize efforts to eject the Indians from Florida.

-The Calusa Indians, a thriving civilization in Florida when the Spanish landed in the 1500s, are credited with building the key to its towering 30 foot height with seashells, fish bones and pottery.
+The Calusa Indians built this island up to its towering 30 foot height with seashells, fish bones and pottery.

 You’ve probably seen Indian burial mounds and shell middens, but have you walked inside one?